-SLAP Repair Surgeon in Lebanon, TN
+SLAP Repair Surgeon in Nashville, TN

 Repeated use of the shoulder while throwing or a fall onto the shoulder can result in a SLAP (superior labrum anterior and posterior) tear or injury.
-Dr. LeClere provides diagnosis and individualized nonoperative and operative treatments for the shoulder including SLAP repair in Lebanon, TN.
+Dr. LeClere provides diagnosis and individualized nonoperative and operative treatments for the shoulder including SLAP repair in Nashville, TN.
 Dr. LeClere also provides the highest level of care during and after surgery.
 Contact Dr. LeClere’s office for an appointment today!

 What is a SLAP Repair?